Azure/durabletask/README.md

 This framework allows users to write long running persistent workflows in C# using the async/await capabilities.

-It is used heavily within various teams in Microsoft to reliably orchestrate long running provisioning, monitoring and management operations.
+It is used heavily within various teams at Microsoft to reliably orchestrate long running provisioning, monitoring and management operations.
 The orchestrations scale out linearly by simply adding more worker machines.

-By contributing this project we hope to give the community a very cost-effective alternative to heavy duty workflow systems.
+By open sourcing this project we hope to give the community a very cost-effective alternative to heavy duty workflow systems.
 We also hope to build an ecosystem of providers and activities around this simple yet incredibly powerful framework.

 <b>Development Notes</b>